Diplomats from 10 nations celebrate the “2018 Culture Night of Love and Peace” in New York

 The Federation of World Peace and Love (FOWPAL) and the Permanent Mission of the Republic of Kiribati to the United Nations jointly hosted the “2018 Culture Night of Love and Peace” at the Westin New York Grand Central Hotel on April 5, 2018, spreading the seeds of love and peace.

-Dr. Hong, Tao-Tze, the president of FOWPAL, and H.E.
-Mr. Teburoro Tito, Ambassador of Kiribati to the UN and US and former president of Kiribati, welcomed attending ambassadors and deputies from 10 missions to the UN and other distinguished guests, praising the success of the afternoon conference and expressing wishes for continued global partnerships to build a sustainable world.
+Dr. Hong, Tao-Tze, President of FOWPAL, and H.E.
+Mr. Teburoro Tito, Ambassador of Kiribati to the UN and U.S. and the former president of Kiribati, welcomed diplomats from ten nations and other honored guests, praising the success of the afternoon conference and expressing the wish to transform the world through global partnerships.

 Dr. Hong addressed the gathering of over 100 people, saying, “The first people who come forth to take actions can generate more time and more opportunities for the Earth and all humanity.
 If every kind-hearted world citizen, like a piece of jigsaw puzzle, willingly makes contributions, the whole puzzle for a ‘better future’ can be completed.
 I hope the energy of love and peace that we have gathered can spread around the world to awaken people’s conscience, inspire more good deeds, and make the beautiful vision of world peace come true.”